 If you have an idea that you think would fit our publication, drop us a note and introduce yourself!
 We’re always on the lookout for interesting people with engaging prose and fresh worldviews.
 We look forward to hearing from you.

 Please note that, once published, we cannot change, alter or remove a piece of writing posted to our website.
 Ensure your draft is complete when submitting.
+We reserve the right to include appropriate images that fit the theme and content of the piece, if none are made available.

 Crossroads CRM is British Columbia’s leading full-spectrum cultural resource management firm, providing services to a variety of sectors throughout British Columbia and beyond.